New Delhi. Updated on : Friday, 10 July 2026

-Here are the seven most impactful government schemes for women in India in 2026, featuring the latest policy updates and corrections.
+This comprehensive guide outlines the top government schemes for women in India in 2026, featuring the latest policy corrections, updated limits, and structural changes.

 1. Pradhan Mantri Matru Vandana Yojana (PMMVY) 2.0

-The PMMVY has seen a significant strategic shift in 2026 to address gender parity from birth.
-It is no longer just about the first child.
+The PMMVY has underwent a major strategic shift to directly address gender parity from birth, expanding its benefits beyond just the first child.

 -

-Financial Assistance: Eligible pregnant and lactating mothers receive ₹5,000 for their first child.
+Primary Financial Assistance: Eligible pregnant and lactating mothers receive ₹5,000 for their first child to compensate for wage loss and ensure nutritional wellness.

 -

-The 2026 Update: To discourage female feticide, the government now provides an enhanced benefit of ₹6,000 for the second child, provided the second child is a girl.
+The 2026 Policy Update: To actively discourage female feticide and improve the child sex ratio, the government now provides an enhanced benefit of ₹6,000 for the second child, provided the second child is a girl.

 -

-Digital Integration: Applications are now processed via the PMMVY Soft App, ensuring direct-to-bank transfers without administrative delays.
+Digital Integration: Paper-heavy processing has been replaced by the PMMVY Soft App, routing funds via direct-to-bank transfers without administrative delays.

 2. Sukanya Samriddhi Yojana (SSY)

-This long-term savings scheme remains the most lucrative government-backed investment for a girl child’s future.
+This long-term savings initiative remains one of the most lucrative government-backed investment options for securing a girl child’s future.

 -

-Latest Interest Rate: For Q1 of FY 2026-27, the interest rate is a high 8.2% per annum, compounded annually.
+Latest Interest Rate: For Q1 of FY 2026-27, the interest rate stands at a high 8.2% per annum, compounded annually.

 -